Raw vector

 CVE-2023-42450 is a medium-severity HTTP Request/Response Splitting (CWE-113) vulnerability in Joinmastodon Mastodon.
 Its CVSS base score is 5.4 (Medium).

-Operationally, ranked in the top 40.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 32th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References